Dr Ian Seed

 Ian has published a number of collections of poetry and prose, most recently Identity Papers with Shearsman, a leading publisher of contemporary poetry.
 This book was showcased on BBC Radio 3’s The Verb.

-He is a member of the National Association of Writers in Education (NAWE) and is a Fellow of the Higher Education Academy (FHEA).
+He is Assistant Director of the International Flash Fiction Association (IFFA), a member of the National Association of Writers in Education (NAWE), and a Fellow of the Higher Education Academy.

 Ian specialises in poetry, fiction and life-writing.
 Modules that he teaches on include: